 The online Master of Science in Marketing Analytics curriculum is designed for marketing professionals who want to enhance their data analysis skills and advance their career.
-Students in the program will learn to apply digital marketing and data analysis skills through specialized marketing courses and in-person practicums.
+Students in the program will learn to apply digital marketing and data analysis skills through specialized marketing courses and marketing analytics practicums.
 The Master of Science in Marketing Analytics curriculum differentiates itself from other analytics curriculums by offering courses that challenge students to solve real-world marketing problems across a wide range of industries, giving them a competitive edge.

 33 total credits